AlevLab-dev/GCond/README.md

 * `freeze_bn` (`bool`): If `True`, automatically sets BatchNorm layers to `eval()` mode during gradient accumulation for deterministic behavior.
 * `ddp_sync` (`Literal["avg", "broadcast", "none"]`, default: `"avg"`): Controls gradient synchronization when using `DistributedDataParallel`. `"avg"` syncs and averages gradients across ranks, `"broadcast"` sums them, and `"none"` disables automatic syncing.
 * `eps` (`float`): A small epsilon value to prevent division by zero in normalization calculations.
+* `stochastic_accumulation` (`bool`, default: `False`): If `True`, enables a stochastic accumulation mode.
+Instead of computing all loss gradients for every batch within the accumulation cycle, it processes each loss function sequentially.
+This method can dramatically increase training speed, especially with large effective batch sizes, by reducing the computational load per step.
+Experimentally, the final training outcome is shown to be nearly identical to the standard method due to the statistical significance of data at scale.
+Important: When enabled, `accumulation_steps` must be divisible by the number of loss functions.

+## Checkpointing

+The conductor maintains its own internal state, which is crucial for resuming training.

+* `conductor.state_dict() -> Dict`: Returns a dictionary containing the entire state of the conductor, including momentum buffers, historical gradients, norm moving averages, and the projection history.
+* `conductor.load_state_dict(state_dict: Dict) -> None`: Loads the conductor's state from a dictionary.
+It's important to call this *after* loading your model's state, as the conductor's buffers are tied to the model's device.